-- Exercise most days of the week
+- Be active most days of the week

-- Keep a healthy weight
+- Stay at a healthy weight

-Controlling your blood sugar
+Control your blood sugar

-- Between 70 and 130 BEFORE eating;
+- Between 80 mg/dL and 130 mg/dL before eating

 Control your blood pressure

 Ask your doctor how often you should have your blood pressure checked.

 Control your cholesterol

-- Total cholesterol: less than 200
+- Total cholesterol less than 200 mg/dL

-- HDL (“good” cholesterol): more than 40
+- HDL more than 40 mg/dL

-- LDL (“bad” cholesterol): less than 100.
+- LDL less than 100 mg/dL

 Talk with your doctor about what your cholesterol and triglycerides levels should be and how you can control them.

-Exercise most days of the week
+Be active most days of the week

-Keep a healthy weight
+Stay at a healthy weight